vnotex/markdowndown/README.md

-# markdowndown
+# MarkdownDown
-A markdown parser using PEG
+A markdown parser using PEG in native C.

+[PackCC](https://github.com/arithy/packcc) is used as the parser generator.